 What is a cleaner air space

 In extreme smoke situations a cleaner air space may be required.
-The goal is to seal in the good air by sealing any gaps and avoid allowing bad air in.
+The goal is to keep clean air inside and avoid allowing smoky air in.
 Air will move from high pressure areas to low pressure through any opening.
 Pressure differences from wind and temperature are hard to control.
-Appliances that remove air from the home will create a negative pressure that will pull in outside air and should not be used.
+Using appliances that remove air from the home should be avoiding if possible because they will create a negative pressure that will pull in outside air.

 A cleaner air space is a building or area of your home, with filtration that reduces wildfire smoke exposure.
 Use may be part time, several hours per day, or full time for the duration of the smoke event.